-As the world focus on ways to put an end to the COVID-19 crisis currently by implementing various measures such as pouring more money into the economy in the form of “Stimulus package” and aids to reduce the impact inflicted to our financial economy, let’s not forget about the silent pandemic of billions of people battling to lose weight worldwide.
+As the world focus on ways to put an end to the COVID-19 crisis currently by implementing various measures such as pouring more money into the economy in the form of “Stimulus package” and aids to reduce the impacts, the number of people battling to lose weight worldwide continues to skyrocket in an alarming rate.

-Prior to the COVID-19, majority of people still struggles to reduce the excess weight even with the increasing number of gyms at every corner, but now that number could skyrocket because most people are scared to go to public gym for fear of been infected by the virus.
-Instead, they are staying at home watching movies of Netflix, Prime Video, Hulu movies, On-Demand channels, and other online media.
+Prior to the COVID-19, there are still many people who still struggle to lose weight even with the increasing number of gyms at every corner of our streets.
+Right now, that number had skyrocketed because most people are scared to go to the public gym for fear of been infected by the virus.
+Instead, they are staying at home watching TV shows on Netflix, Prime Video, Hulu movies, On-Demand channels, and other online media.

 Why the Struggle to Lose Weight Despite the Advancement in Health and Fitness?